H2O Overload: Fluid Control for Heart-Kidney Health

 Cost | Free |

 The app enables you to keep track of your daily fluid intake, weight and blood pressure.
 It allows you to set limits for these measurements and alerts you if your blood pressure or weight reaches a level that means you need to tell your healthcare provider.
-The app has provision for you to add doctors' appointments to a diary, create medication lists and store questions for your healthcare provider.
+The app has provision for you to add doctor appointments to a diary, and link this to your iPhone calendar, create medication lists and store questions for your healthcare provider.
 It also has information about heart disease, kidney disease, low sodium levels and dietary tips.

-For the complete app description, go to iTunes(external link) (Apple) and, for a detailed review, see Reviews.
+For the complete app description, go to the app website(external link), iTunes(external link) (Apple) or, for a detailed review, see reviews below.

 PROS | CONS |